Environmental Radiochemistry Laboratory

-The Environmental Radiochemical Lab analyzes marine and terrestrial samples for naturally occurring and anthropogenic radioactivity for the purpose of tracing the pathways and discovering the rates of various environmental processes.
+The Environmental Radiochemistry Lab analyzes marine and terrestrial samples for naturally occurring and anthropogenic radioactivity for the purpose of tracing the pathways and discovering the rates of various environmental processes.
 Because naturally occurring radioisotopes have half-lives ranging from seconds to many years, it is possible to study processes that encompass a great variety of temporal and spatial scales.
+Our lab measures 210Pb, 234Th, 238Th,226Ra, 223Ra, 224Ra ,228Ra, 7Be, 222Rn and other species in water, air and sediment.

 The composites lab supports current research efforts for the FAA and ONR related to adhesive bonding of composite structures.
 The lab houses the necessary materials including pregregs, peel ply and adhesives and includes work stations for creating lay ups used in developing coupons.
 Large scale coupons are utilized in contamination studies and surface preparation analysis and mirco-scale coupons are used for fracture analysis and the development of health monitoring methods.
 The lab also has a suite of analytical equipment to assess material properties that includes a DSC, TGA and TMA, an AFM and an analytical balance.